victorChekhovoy/astar-algorithms/README.md

 ## Getting Started

 Once you've unzipped the file with the java programs, you'll want to run Master.java.
 You'll need a text file as an input and it should be formated like this:
+Please note that (0,0) is the top left hand corner.
+So (x-size, y-size) is the bottom right.

 ```
 (Starting-x-cord, Starting-y-cord)